A mighty God is the Lord: come, let us adore him.

 John Southworth was the only English martyr to suffer under a dictatorship.
 The English Civil War ended; the King was executed; the Elizabethan Prayer-Book outlawed; freedom of conscience proclaimed.
 But Catholics, who had been accused of plotting against the King, were still persecuted when there was no King; they had been fined for refusing to accept the Prayer-Book, and they were still persecuted when there was no Prayer-Book; all they asked was freedom of conscience for themselves and their countrymen, and it was denied them.
 Priests had to come and go, in secret, in fear of betrayal and death, as they had done for more than a generation.

 He first came to the attention of the authorities in 1637, when Westminster was devastated by the plague, and he was seen visiting an infected house.
-There could be only one reason for anyone to visit the sick under such dangerous circumstances, and so he was arrested and charged with being a priest.
+There could be only one reason for anyone to visit the sick under such dangerous circumstances, so he was arrested and charged with being a priest.
 On that occasion the authorities quietly set him free; but such clemency enraged the Puritans, and, seventeen years later, in 1654, when they were in power, they had their revenge.

 At his trial, it was open to John Southworth to plead Not Guilty to the criminal and capital charge of being a priest – most of the missionaries did, to cause as much trouble as possible to the persecutors.
 But he did not.
 If he had pleaded Not Guilty, the court might have acquitted him (as it was, the judge wept as he passed sentence): he would have saved his life, but he would have been denied the glory of solidarity with all the other English martyrs.
 Although the penal laws remained in force, perhaps the sight of such an obviously innocent man being tortured to death discouraged their application; for it was 24 years before the next priest was martyred.
-And no doubt his prayers have helped to win the temporary liberty of conscience that England now enjoys, imperfect and threatened though it may be.
+And no doubt his prayers have helped to win the temporary liberty of conscience that England now enjoys, imperfect and threatened though it is.

 May the prayers of all martyrs, everywhere, win true liberty for us all.